 About

 Curator provides a spreadsheet-style grid on the Synapse website that offers a familiar row-and-column layout used in many data management tools.
-This interface allows you to add metadata to describe files and enter data into records, such as participants, subjects, cases, or other entities relevant to your project.
+This interface allows you to add metadata to describe files and enter data describing records, such as those for participants and biospecimens.

-In addition to manual editing, Curator offers an AI-powered chat assistant that can help you complete your metadata tasks more efficiently.
-The assistant can guide you through metadata requirements, suggest appropriate values, and help populate fields based on your project context.
-This approach is commonly referred to as human-in-the-loop AI, where the system leaves final decisions and edits under human control.
+In addition to manual editing, Curator offers an AI-powered chat assistant to help accelerate metadata completion.
+The assistant can guide you through metadata requirements, suggest appropriate values, and help populate fields based on your project context, while keeping final decisions and edits under human control.

-There are two core concepts to keep in mind: file-based metadata and record-based metadata.
+There are two types of metadata to keep in mind: file-based metadata and record-based metadata.

 -